Packtrains & Airplanes: Memories of Lonesome Lake (by Trudy Turner)

 As a young girl of 10 in 1939, Trudy's father gave her the job of feeding the near-extinct trumpeter swans that wintered in the region.
 He had begun the feeding program in 1933 and Trudy kept it up until 1989.
 When she was 24, Trudy started her own homestead, building a home with the most basic hand tools.

-Published in 2012 when she was in her 80s, Trudy reflects on her unusual life and eloquently describes her experiences growing up in a world that others may view as isolated and lonely but to her was a complete and satisfying existence.
+At 424 pages, this oversized paperback book was published in 2012 when she was in her 80s.
+In it, Trudy reflects on her unusual life and eloquently describes her experiences growing up in a world that others may view as isolated and lonely but to her was a complete and satisfying existence.
 Her work is an honest portrayal of her life as viewed through a long lens of many years and many experiences; she does not hesitate to recognize her personal failings, as experience and observation have given her the gift of perception and insight.
 Her strong personal viewpoint is a positive reflection of her character and countered by her deep appreciation for nature and what it has taught her.